aharonium/opensiddur.org/posts/posts/prayers-that-hurt-public-prayer-in-interfaith-settings-by-arnold-resnicoff-2009_(arnold.resnicoff_2019-02-17).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 <strong><em>Invitational Ending</em>.</strong> As a variation of the silent ending, I have sometimes offered a prayer and ended with the invitation for all persons present to complete the prayer using the words of their own faith and of their tradition.
-After a few moments, I conclude with the words, “And may we say, Amen.”
+After a few moments, I conclude with the words, “And may we say, <em>Amen</em>.”
 </div></td></tr>